Step 3 of the Game Development Workflow – Develop the Storyboard

 Building the game is a programming task.
 Most e-learning games are Question- or Decision-Driven.

 For these styles of games any e-learning authoring tool (Storyline, Captivate, Lectora, etc.) that supports branching and variables can be used.

 For a Skill-Driven game you will need to program a simulation of the environment in which the skill will be used.
 This type of simulation requires a more sophisticated programming tool.
 A class of software called, ‘Games Engines’ (Unity3D, Thinking Worlds, Unreal Development Kit (UDK)) have been applied to the task of creating simulation-based, learning games.

->p>Adding games to eLearning can motivate learners when the content itself is not very engaging.
-This four step workflow extends the traditional ISD methodology to include the unique steps required to produce interactive games that engage the learner and support the learning objectives.
+Adding games to eLearning can motivate learners when the content itself is not very engaging.
+This four-step Game Development Workflow extends the traditional ISD methodology to include the unique steps required to produce interactive games that engage the learner and support the learning objectives.